Raid on Dartmouth (1751): Historical context

-The raid
+Raid

-Three months later, on May 13, 1751 before sunrise, Joseph Broussard led sixty Miꞌkmaq and Acadians to attack Dartmouth again, in what would be known as the "Dartmouth Massacre".
+Three months later, on May 13, 1751 before sunrise, Joseph Broussard led sixty Mi'kmaq and Acadians to attack Dartmouth again, in what would be known as the "Dartmouth Massacre".
 The raiding party came down the Shuebenacadie River from Chignecto.
 Broussard and the others killed twenty settlers and more were taken prisoner.

 Captain William Clapham and sixty soldiers of Hugh Warburton's regiment were on duty and fired from the blockhouse, which was located at the point overlooking Dartmouth Cove.
 The raiding party tortured and mutilated the sergeant and wounded three other soldiers.

 Captain Alexander Murray along with about 40 soldiers left Halifax in three vessels and tried to track them down for miles but most of the raiding party had dispersed.
 The British reported they had killed six Mi'kmaq warriors, but were only able to retrieve one scalp that they took to Halifax.
 Those at a camp at Dartmouth Cove, led by John Wisdom, assisted the settlers.
 Upon returning to their camp the next day they found the Mi'kmaq had also raided their camp and taken a prisoner.

 The Mi'kmaq scalped all the settlers.
 The British took what remained of the bodies to Halifax for burial in the Old Burying Ground.
 (John George Pyke survived the raid but his father John Abraham did not.)

 Aftermath

 The British retaliated by sending several armed companies to Chignecto.
 A few French defenders were killed and the dikes were breached.
 Hundreds of acres of crops were ruined which was disastrous for the Acadians and the French troops.

 Immediately after the raid, a wooden palisade was erected around the town plot.
+A court martial was called on 14 May, the day after the raid, to inquire into the conduct of the commanding officers who allowed the town to be destroyed.
+In June, Clapham's sergeant was acquitted.

 Mi'kmaq and Acadian attacks continued throughout the French and Indian War which ended fourteen years after Dartmouth was first settled.
 (For example, in the spring of 1759, there was another attack on Fort Clarence, in which five soldiers were killed.)
 After the initial raid, no new settlers were placed in Dartmouth again for the next thirty years.
 Of the 383 settlers who arrived in Dartmouth on the Alderney in August 1750, only half remained two years later.
 By the end of war (1763), Dartmouth was only left with 78 settlers.

 Similar raids happened in response to the British founding of Lawrencetown and Lunenburg, Nova Scotia, such as the Raid on Lunenburg (1756).

 Fiction

 Joseph Howe lived in Dartmouth and was well acquainted with its history.
 He included a Mi'kmaw raid on a British dwelling in his poem "Acadia".
-In the poem, Mi'kmaw fighters attack a British family of four in their house.
-Initially, the British family is able to defend themselves, killing five Mi'kmaw fighters.
-Eventually, however, the Mi'kmaw fighters are victorious and overwhelm the family, killing all those in the house.